ionic-team/ionic-site/docs/nightly/api/directive/ionNavBar/index.md

 <a href="/docs/nightly/api/directive/ionNavButtons/"><code>ionNavButtons</code></a>.

-Assign an [animation class](/docs/components#animations) to the element to enable animated changing of titles (recommended: 'slide-left-right' or 'nav-title-slide-ios7')
+Assign an [animation class](/docs/components#animations) to the element to enable animated changing of titles (recommended: 'nav-title-slide-ios7')